Oluwaseunoa/hng-stage-1-task/README.md

 # Deployment
-Ensure the API is deployed on a publicly accessible platform such as Heroku, Vercel, or AWS.
+Ensure the API is deployed on a publicly accessible platform such as Render, Heroku, Vercel, or AWS.
+This is deployed on render at: https://number-classification-api-1r76.onrender.com/api/classify-number?number={REPLACE THIS WITH YOUR DESIRED NUMBER}

 # Contribution
 Feel free to submit issues or pull requests to improve the API!